Thursday, 4 June 2009

 Wednesday 17th September 2008

-I was in West Yorkshire for a spot of groundhopping after staying over after watching my club Scarborough Athletic play at Glasshoughton Welfare the previous evening.
+I was in West Yorkshire for a spot of groundhopping after staying over after watching my club, Scarborough Athletic, play at Glasshoughton Welfare the previous evening.
 The early morning had seen me go to Bradford Park Avenue, Halifax Town and then Bradford City.
 Next on my list was Eccleshill.

 A vandalised fence gave me access to a practice pitch behind the Main Stand and enabled me to take my photos over the fence.
 Plumpton Park appeared a smart ground which mingled in nicely with its neighbours.
 It has a small section of covering at the Clubhouse End.
 The dressing rooms and clubhouse were behind this stand.